camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-process-instance.html.md

 Result
 ------

-A json object corresponding to the `HistoricProcessInstance` interface in the engine.
+A JSON object corresponding to the `HistoricProcessInstance` interface in the engine.
 Its properties are as follows:
 <table class="table table-striped">
   <tr>